wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-transformation/overview.md

+# Message Transformation

 One challenge of data communication is that the formats of data and their storage mechanisms vary among different systems.
-A message translator is an architectural pattern that acts as a filter between other filters or applications to translate one data format to another, transforming your message as it passes through the ESB.
+A [message translator]({{base_path}}/learn/enterprise-integration-patterns/messaging-systems/message-translator) is an architectural pattern that acts as a filter between other filters or applications to translate one data format to another, transforming your message as it passes through the MI.

-This chapter introduces varieties of message translators and how each can be simulated using the WSO2 ESB.
+This section introduces varieties of message translators and how each can be simulated using the WSO2 Micro Integrator.

 <table>
     <tr>